Shamir-Havas/Tesla_VS_Gme.ipynb/README.md

-# 📈 Tesla vs GameStop: Stock & Revenue Analysis
+# 📈 Tesla vs GameStop: Stock & Revenue Analysis (under work)

 This project analyzes and compares the **historical stock prices** and **revenue trends** of **Tesla (TSLA)** and **GameStop (GME)**.
 Data was sourced from **Yahoo Finance (yfinance)** and scraped from public websites, then cleaned and visualized with Python.